-Spa Junkie is coming to the end of a six-day detox at the Mayr & More clinic in Austria.
+Spa Junkie is undergoing a six-day detox at the Mayr & More clinic in Austria.

 Spa Junkie pays for all her own travel, accommodation and treatments.